akhealth/EIS-Modernization/procurement-docs-search/Statement-of-Work.md

 straightforward, while still providing value to our beneficiaries and constituents.
 The product team has decided that building a robust person search would create a positive impact in a way that introduces the least risk to existing systems.
-We will learn a lot during this first acquisition that will help us tackle more invasive and risky acquisitions later on.
+We will learn a lot during this first acquisition that will help us tackle more expansive and complex acquisitions later on.

 ### 2.0 OBJECTIVES